 The positions are paid, with healthcare benefits and a stipend for commuting expenses.
 Fellows will be given opportunities to build their skills and knowledge base both through on-the-job training and opportunities to attend workshops and seminars.
 Nearly every graduate of FairVote's Fellowship Program has either continued at FairVote as a full-time staff member, begun work at another public interest organization, or attended graduate or law school.

 In particular the research department seeks a Congressional research fellow: FairVote’s research department seeks a fellow with interest and experience in researching congressional elections.
 The department publishes major reports analyzing competition and fairness in congressional elections (including Monopoly Politics), as well as maintains expertise in parliamentary rules and procedure.
 The congressional research fellow will take a lead role in our research and publishing on Congress.
 The ideal candidate will have:

 Democracy Fellows work full-time for an eleven-month period from September through July with the potential opportunity to join our staff at the completion of the fellowship.
 Compensation is subsistence level for the DC area (currently projected as an annual salary of $32,000), along with health and dental benefits, vacation days, commuting reimbursement, moving costs, and weekly office lunches.

 FairVote staff are committed to transforming American democracy in to one that respects every vote and every voice.
 The office environment is informal, but focused on making a difference.
 We seek an applicant eager to work in such an environment, and, ideally, with some of the following skills:

 FairVote is an equal opportunity employer.
-We encourage women, people of color, and reformers from all backgrounds and political affiliations to apply.
+We encourage women, people of color, reformers from all backgrounds and political affiliations, and people of all ages to apply.